ShetlandJ/facebook-sponsored-ad-killer/README.md

 5. This will load the extension into Chrome

-6. Facebook sponsored ads will be removed from the DOMå
+6. Facebook sponsored ads will be removed from the DOM